Ellie Planner

 The tool revolves around one core idea: time-blocking should be visual and simple.
 No endless menus, no features you never use.
 Just see your tasks and drag them to your calendar.
 Done.

-What’s notable is that the developer remains actively developing.
+What stands out is that the developer continues to actively develop.
 Updates come regularly, feedback is taken seriously.
 That’s nice with a smaller tool – you’re not just a number in a support system.

 Who is Ellie Planner actually for?

-Ellie is made for people who struggle with the difference between “being busy” and “being productive”.
-Think of freelancers who need to organize their own day, knowledge workers with lots of meetings and deep work, or students looking for structure without having to get an MBA in project management.
+Ellie is made for people who struggle with the difference between “being busy” and “being productive.”
+Think freelancers who need to organize their own day, knowledge workers with lots of meetings and deep work, or students looking for structure without having to get an MBA in project management.

-It works best if you already use a calendar (Google, Apple, Outlook) and have your appointments in there.
-Ellie adds your tasks to that and shows you visually where your time goes.
-If you’re a fan of time-blocking and Cal Newport’s Deep Work philosophy, then you’re in the right place.
+It works best if you already use a calendar (Google, Apple, Outlook) and have your appointments in it.
+Ellie adds your tasks to it and visually shows you where your time is going.
+If you’re a fan of time-blocking and Cal Newport’s Deep Work philosophy, this is a good fit.

 Who is it not for?
-Teams collaborating on projects should look at Asana or ClickUp instead.
+Teams collaborating on projects are better off looking at Asana or ClickUp.
 People who prefer simple lists without calendar stuff are better off with Todoist.
-And if you’re looking for a free solution with all features, then you need to keep looking – Ellie’s free version is quite limited.
+And if you’re looking for a free solution with all the features, you’ll need to look further – Ellie’s free version is quite limited.

 Let’s be honest: Ellie doesn’t have hundreds of features.
 And that’s exactly the point.

 The interface is minimalist without being bare.
-Everything feels calm, no garish colors or notifications that constantly distract you.
+Everything feels calm, no loud colors or notifications constantly distracting you.
 That fits the philosophy: focus on what’s important, not on the tool itself.

 Ellie Planner pricing

-Here it gets interesting.
+Here’s where it gets interesting.
 Ellie has a free version, but it’s quite limited.
-You get unlimited tasks and the brain dump function, but no calendar integration, no timeboxing, no recurring tasks and no labels.
-You basically miss everything that makes Ellie interesting.
+You get unlimited tasks and the brain dump feature, but no calendar integration, no timeboxing, no recurring tasks, and no labels.
+Basically you’re missing everything that makes Ellie interesting.

-The Pro version costs $1.99 per month or $1.99 per year (equivalent to $1.33 per month).
-That’s comparable to Todoist Premium ($1 per month) but more expensive than TickTick Premium ($1.79 per month).
-On the other hand, it’s much cheaper than Sunsama, which costs $1 per month.
+The Pro version costs $ 9,99 per month or $ 99,99 per year (which works out to $ 8,33 per month).
+That’s comparable to Todoist Premium ($ 5 per month) but more expensive than TickTick Premium ($ 2,79 per month).
+On the other hand, it’s much cheaper than Sunsama, which costs $ 20 per month.

 Is it worth it?
 That depends on how important time-blocking is to you.
-If you really struggle with time management and have already tried other tools without success, then Ellie might be worth that $1.33 per month.
-But if you just want a task list, you’re paying too much here.
+If you really struggle with time management and you’ve already tried other tools without success, then Ellie might be worth that $ 1.33 per month.
+But if you just want a task list, you’re paying too much for this.

-There’s no free trial, which is unfortunate.
-You have to pay immediately to see if it fits your needs.
-That feels like a barrier, especially since the free version is so limited that you don’t really get a good sense of the product.
+There’s no free trial, which is a shame.
+You have to pay right away to see if it’s a fit for you.
+That feels like a barrier, especially since the free version is so limited that you don’t really get a good picture.

 What should you watch out for?

 The free version is actually too limited to be useful.
 No calendar integration means you can’t time-block, and that’s what Ellie is all about.
 It feels more like a demo than a usable free version.
-If you want to seriously use the tool, you have to pay.
+If you want to use the tool seriously, you have to pay.

 Then there’s the price.
-For Dutch users, $1.99 per month is pretty steep, especially if you’re just starting with productivity tools.
+For Dutch users, $ 1.99 per month is pretty steep, especially if you’re just starting out with productivity tools.
 There are cheaper alternatives that offer more features.
-Here you’re mainly paying for simplicity and focus, not for a laundry list of capabilities.
+Here you’re mainly paying for the simplicity and focus, not for a laundry list of possibilities.

 What I really miss is Natural Language Processing.
-With Todoist you can type “tomorrow at 2:00 PM meeting preparation” and it understands that automatically.
+With Todoist you can type “meeting preparation tomorrow at 2:00 PM” and it understands that automatically.
 With Ellie you have to set everything up manually.
 That takes time and feels outdated.

 The app also has a bit of a “web-wrapper” feel on desktop.
 It’s basically a website packaged as an app.
 That means it doesn’t always feel as fast as native apps.
 Not a dealbreaker, but noticeable if you’re used to fast, native software.

-And one more thing: there’s no Android version.
+And then there’s another thing: there’s no Android version.
 If you have an Android phone, you can only use the web version.
 For a tool that revolves around daily planning, that’s quite a shortcoming.

 What do others think?

-The design receives many compliments.
+The design gets a lot of compliments.
 People find it calming and pleasant to look at.
-In a world of cluttered interfaces, that’s no small thing.
+In a world of cluttered interfaces, that’s something.
 Users coming from Sunsama especially appreciate that Ellie is faster and simpler.

-But there is also criticism.
+But there’s also criticism.
 The most common complaint is that the free version is too limited.
-People want to try the tool before they pay, but without calendar integration you don’t get a good picture.
+People want to try out the tool before they pay, but without calendar integration you don’t get a good picture.
 The price tag is also regularly mentioned as high relative to what you get.

 Keep Productive, a popular YouTube channel about productivity tools, described Ellie as a lightweight alternative to Sunsama.
 They were positive about the time-blocking focus and calendar integration, but critical of the price compared to Todoist.
 They also noted that the app feels a bit like a “web-wrapper.”